RapTho/elasticsearch-tutorials/setup_ibm-cloud/ansible-roles/kibana-users/README.md

 # Kibana Users Ansible Role

 This Ansible role creates multiple Kibana users with developer permissions for Elasticsearch and Kibana.
-The users can create indices, use the Dev Tools UI, and access Elasticsearch cluster health metrics.
+The users can create indices, use the Dev Tools UI, access Elasticsearch cluster health metrics, and use Kibana's Enterprise Search Web Crawler.

+## Features

+- **Web Crawler Support**: Users have full access to Kibana's Enterprise Search and Web Crawler features
+- **Smart Updates**: Only updates existing users if their roles have changed, avoiding unnecessary modifications
+- **Idempotent**: Safe to run multiple times - skips users that already exist with correct roles
+- **Comprehensive Permissions**: Full access to Discover, Visualize, Dashboard, Dev Tools, and Enterprise Search

 ## Requirements